freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 1010.1

-Switch to your branch for adding row references, There's some more of those to add.
+Switch to your branch for adding row references.
+There's some more of those to add.

 #### HINTS